adelbordbari/adelbordbari.github.io/_posts/2024-03-12-code-trailing-slash.md

 - returns: if the token is valid or invalid (incorrect / expired)

 ## Problem
-The second endpoint (`check-otp`) works fine, both in browsable API[^3] and Postman<i class="fa-solid fa-user-astronaut"></i>. but the first endpoint works only in browsable API.
+The second endpoint (`check-otp`) works fine, both in browsable API[^3] and Postman; but the first endpoint works only in browsable API.
 I get an HTML page (as the result of an unhandled error) in Postman that looks like this:

 ```html
 <div id="summary">